ivan-hc/AM/README.md

 Because of this, I have made some essential variables "customizable":
 - `APPSDB`, i.e. the "raw" directory of the architecture in use, containing the installation scripts (default value *https://raw.githubusercontent.com/ivan-hc/AM/main/programs/$ARCH*), this is mainly used in `-i`, `-d` and `-s`/`-u`
 - `APPSDBLIST`, i.e. the list of applications available for that architecture (default value *https://raw.githubusercontent.com/ivan-hc/AM/main/$ARCH-apps*), this is used every time lists are updated, for example in `-l`, `-q` and `-s`/`-u`
-- `AMCATALOGUEMARKDOWNS`, i.e. the pages in .md format from the catalog of applications available in this database (default value *https://portable-linux-apps.github.io/apps*), this is used in `-a`
+- `AMCATALOGUEMARKDOWNS`, i.e. the pages in .md format from the catalog of applications available in this database (default value *https://portable-linux-apps.github.io/apps*, add an appname with extension .md to see the content of one file), this is used in `-a`
-- `AMCATALOGUEICONS`, i.e. the icons in .png format available in the catalog of applications available in this database (default value *https://portable-linux-apps.github.io/icons*), this is used in `-i`, in case the installation script fails to get an icon for the application
+- `AMCATALOGUEICONS`, i.e. the icons in .png format available in the catalog of applications available in this database (default value *https://portable-linux-apps.github.io/icons*, add an appname with extension .png to see one file), this is used in `-i`, in case the installation script fails to get an icon for the application
 - `AMSYNC`, if set to "1" prevents AM from updating itself and updating modules when running `-s` or `-u`

 it is enough to `export` the variables above and respect the destination file format (follow the URLs in parentheses) in case you decide to open a new community-driven database that can make up for the lack of support in this repository.